honeypieio/shrubcoop.org/content/what-is-a-wardrobe-audit.md

 #### Can SHRUB Help?

-The Swapshop is always happy to take donations of good quality clothing and bric-a-brac.
+The [Swapshop](https://www.shrubcoop.org/working-groups/swapshop/) is always happy to take donations of good quality clothing and bric-a-brac.
 There are sewing sessions every Tuesday and Thursday evening 5pm - 7pm with people to help in any way you need.

-_Unfortunately all SHRUB activities are cancelled at the moment but we will let you know when they are back up and running._
+_Unfortunately, all of SHRUB's activities are temporarily suspended at the moment but we will let you know as soon as they are back up and running._

+***

 ##### Can you support SHRUB Coop with a donation?